AndreasFahey/Graph-Theory-Project/README.md

 Fourth Commit - Set up Compile function for C. Will now test with print in cmder for Shunting Yard Algorithm & Thompsons Construction.

 Fifth Commit - Added print functions to Shunting Yard Algorithm and Thompsons Construction.
 SYA printed, need to fix Thompsons Construction print.

+Sixth Commit - Here i continued on, i added the followes function for the state.